-In 2024, two of the most storied and powerful teams in the country are set to meet.
-The Clemson Tigers and Georgia Bulldogs — two programs that show no signs of slowing down — will meet at Mercedes-Benz Stadium on opening weekend.
+In 2021, two of the most storied and powerful teams in the country are set to meet.
+The Clemson Tigers and Georgia Bulldogs — two programs that show no signs of slowing down — will meet at Bank of America Stadium in Charlotte, North Carolina on opening weekend.

-Clemson-Georgia Rivalry Renewed
+Clemson-Georgia: Rivalry Renewed

-According to open records requests submitted to the Atlanta Journal-Constitution, both schools will make at least $5 million for one football game.
+According to open records requests submitted to the Atlanta Journal-Constitution, both schools will make at least $5 million for that football game.
 For each school to make that money, they have to sell at least 28,500 tickets for the event to receive the “guaranteed payment” of either $5 million or 80 percent of ticket revenue, “whichever is greater,” according to the agreement with Peach Bowl, Inc.

 With a capacity of 71,000 seats inside Mercedes-Benz Stadium, and the sheer magnitude that both SEC and ACC fan bases will bring to support head coach Dabo Swinney and Kirby Smart’s programs, they’re likely to make more than the standard $5 million cut for the neutral site game to start the 2024 football season.

 “To play a great opponent like the University of Georgia in a first-class venue like Mercedes-Benz Stadium will be an outstanding experience for our football team and fans.
 The resumption of our storied rivalry with Georgia has been a high priority for us and will continue to be a high priority moving forward.”

 — Clemson Director of Athletics Dan Radakovich, via GeorgiaDogs.comAdvertisement

 The University of Georgia dominates the all-time Clemson-Georgia rivalry holding a 42-18-4 advantage.
 That included a run of 10-consecutive wins between 1920 and 1954 that started with a 55-0 rout back in 1920.